commonlyjs/commonly/README.md

     // Let us use `add` function on instances of the `Vector` type.
     // Note: You can only affect the behaviour of functions which expects a specific contract.
-    //       (There's an exception, `@OperatorOverload` decorator allows to overload some of the operators.)
     [Operand.augend](addend) {
         return new Vector(this.x + addend.x, this.y + addend.y)
     }